funnut/Lisq/README.md

 ## Instalation

-You can copy lisq.py in your $PATH or
+You can copy *lisq.py* in your $PATH and rename it or

 ```bash
 pip install lisq